Sarah Sutton: Career

 Sutton portrayed the character of Nyssa, a Trakenite aristocrat, in Doctor Who.
 She is exactly one week older than her co–star, fellow companion Matthew Waterhouse.
 Her first appearance in the role was in the 1981 serial The Keeper of Traken.
 Initially, Nyssa was intended to appear only in one story, the production team later deciding to keep her as a continuing character.
 After joining the Fourth Doctor in the subsequent story Logopolis, her final full Doctor Who serial was with the Fifth Doctor, in 1983's Terminus.

 Sutton took a break from acting after Doctor Who, focusing for a number of years on raising her daughter.
 She made a brief appearance in Peter Davison's final Doctor Who serial, The Caves of Androzani (1984), played Sarah Dryden in a 1989 episode of the BBC medical drama series Casualty and Wendy in a 1992 episode of Unnatural Pursuits.

-Sutton reprised the role of Nyssa in the 1993 Doctor Who Children in Need special Dimensions in Time, and subsequently in several of the Big Finish Productions Doctor Who spin-off audio plays from 1999 onwards.
+Sutton reprised the role of Nyssa in the 1993 Doctor Who Children in Need special Dimensions in Time, and since 1999 has appeared in multiple spin-off Doctor Who audio plays produced by Big Finish Productions.
 In November 2013 she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.
 In 1997 she starred in a special episode of the BBC's dramatic reconstruction series 999 marking 10 years since the great storm of 1987.

 Sutton also appeared in several episodes of MJTV's original audio sci-fi CD series Soldiers of Love as Colonel Franklyn.
 She also played Sharon in the Take 1 Productions educational video drama TravelWise (2000).

 In 2001 Sutton starred as Sarah in Wirrn: Race Memory, a BBV audio reusing concepts from Doctor Who.

 In 2006 Sutton played Asaria, a role written specifically for her in the original science fiction audio monologue The Jarillion Mercy.